hersh1203/TS_chemprop/README.md

 # Thompson Sampling for Virtual Screening
 This version of TS just adds the useage of chemprop 1.4.1 as a scoring function.
 You can train your chemprop model however you want.
-Please keep in mind to change the features in the ChempropEvaluator class in evaluator.py to represent the same features you used during training.
-The current model.pt file is trained on growth a growth inhibition dataset for Acenotobacter baumannii.
+Please keep in mind to change the features in the ChempropEvaluator classes in evaluators.py to represent the same features you used during training.
+The current model.pt file is trained on a growth inhibition dataset for Acenotobacter baumannii.
+You can also use an ensemble of models by using the `ChempropEvaluatory_Ensemble class`.
+Sample models are given under `models/1.4.1_models`... in fact the model.pt file in the main folder is taken from fold_8 in the 1.4.1_models directory.

 The CLI command used to train the model.pt file is:
 `chemprop_train --data_path data/SD1_training_set.csv --features_generator rdkit_2d_normalized --no_features_scaling --target_columns Activity --dataset_type classification --split_type cv --num_folds 10 --save_dir models/custom`